Zen Studies Society

 Tagged With: Special Events

-The fee for this workshop is $25 for nonmembers and $20 for Zen Studies Society (ZSS) members.
-Note that the Member price is for Members only – please consider becoming a Supporting Member of ZSS.
+The fee for this event is $40 for nonmembers and $30 for Zen Studies Society (ZSS) members.
+Note that the member price is for ZSS members only – please consider becoming a Supporting Member.
+If you have any questions, please email office@newyorkzendo.org before registering.
+ZSS Health Protocols apply.

 Tagged With: Special Events, Zazen